doctorfree/Obsidian-Doctorfree/README.md

 ## Obsidian plus NB

-The open source command line tool, [nb](https://github.com/xwmx/nb), is another powerful knowledge base application.
+The open source [command line tool nb](https://github.com/xwmx/nb) is another powerful knowledge base application.
 Obsidian and nb can be used together to provide an even more powerful, rich, flexible, cross-platform knowledge base.
 In addition to note-taking, nb provides features like bookmarking, archiving,